robert0714/Kubernetes---An-Enterprise-Guide-2E/chapter13/README.md

 Additionally, the ***jwks*** section specifies the RSA public keys used to verify the JWT.
 This can be obtained by first going to the ***issuer***'s OIDC discovery URL and getting the URL from the ***jwks*** claim.

-###### Tips
+> **⚠ ATTENTION:**
-We didn't use the ***jwksUri*** configuration option to point to our certificate URL directly because Istio would not be able to validate our self-signed certificate.
+> We didn't use the ***jwksUri*** configuration option to point to our certificate URL directly because Istio would not be able to validate our self-signed certificate.
 The demo Istio deployment we're using would require patching the ***istiod*** ***Deployment*** to mount a certificate from a ***ConfigMap***, which we didn't want to do in this book.
 It is however the best way to integrate with an identity provider so if and when keys rotate, you don't need to make any updates.

-It's important to note that the RequestAuthentication object will tell Istio what form the JWT needs to take, but not what data about the user needs to be present.
+It's important to note that the ***RequestAuthentication*** object will tell Istio what form the JWT needs to take, but not what data about the user needs to be present.
 We'll cover that next in authorization.

-Speaking of authorization, we want to make sure to enforce that the requirement for a JWT, so we created this very simple AuthorizationPolicy:
+Speaking of authorization, we want to make sure to enforce that the requirement for a JWT, so we created this very simple ***AuthorizationPolicy***:

 ```yaml
 # kubectl -n istio-hello-world get authorizationpolicies simple-hellow-world -o yaml